-- And accordingly it wasn’t without an oath; for indeed, other men did – and do – become priests without an oath.
+- And accordingly it wasn’t without an oath; for indeed, other men *became and are priests without an oath.

-- But He swore with an oath by the One who said to Him: “The Lord swore with an oath and won’t change His mind; you are a priest through the ages.”(29)quotation/allusion to Psalm 110:4
+- But He swore with an oath by the One saying to Him: “The Lord swore with an oath and won’t change His mind; you are a priest into the age.”3quotation/allusion to Psalm 110:4

-- And indeed, many men who did – and do – become priests are prevented from continuing because of death.
+- And indeed, the men who have become priests are many because they are prevented from continuing by death.

-- But because He remains through the ages, He has a permanent priesthood.
+- But because He remains into the age, He has a permanent priesthood.

-- For which reason, He is also able to save the men who approach God through Him to the utmost, always living to intercede on their behalf.
+- For which reason, He is also able to save the men approaching God through Him to the utmost, always living to intercede on their behalf.

-- For it was fitting for us to have such a high priest; holy, innocent, and undefiled; having been – and being – separated from sinners and who became higher than the heavens,
+- For such a high priest indeed was fitting for us; holy, innocent, and undefiled; *separated from sinners and having become higher than the heavens,

-- who doesn’t need to offer sacrifices every day as the high priests do – first for his own sin and then for the sins of the people – for He did this once for all in offering Himself.
+- who doesn’t have a need to offer sacrifices every day as the high priests do – first for his own sins and then for the sins of the people – for He did this once for all in having offered Himself.

-- For the law appoints high priests for men who have weakness; but the word of the oath that’s after the law is a Son who was – and is – perfected for the ages.
+- For the law appoints high priests for men having weakness; but the word of the oath that’s after the law appoints a Son who has been perfected into the age.